 GeneCards Summary for SLC29A4 Gene

-SLC29A4 (Solute Carrier Family 29 (Equilibrative Nucleoside Transporter), Member 4) is a Protein Coding gene.
-Diseases associated with SLC29A4 include desmoplastic small round cell tumor.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include monoamine transmembrane transporter activity and nucleoside transmembrane transporter activity.
-An important paralog of this gene is SLC29A3.
+SLC29A4 (Solute Carrier Family 29 Member 4) is a Protein Coding gene.
+Diseases associated with SLC29A4 include Desmoplastic Small Round Cell Tumor.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Transport of vitamins, nucleosides, and related molecules and Metformin Pathway, Pharmacokinetics.
+Gene Ontology (GO) annotations related to this gene include monoamine transmembrane transporter activity and nucleoside transmembrane transporter activity.
+An important paralog of this gene is SLC29A2.

 UniProtKB/Swiss-Prot for SLC29A4 Gene